spacetelescope/jwst/docs/jwst/introduction.rst

 - The name of the input file
 - The product name defined in an association
-- As specified by the :ref:`output_file <intro_output_file>` argument
+- As specified by the :ref:`output_file <intro_output_file>` parameter

-Regardless of the source, each pipeline/step uses the name as a "base name", onto which several different suffixes are appended, which indicate the type of data in that particular file.
+Regardless of the source, each pipeline/step uses the name as a base name, onto which several different suffixes are appended, which indicate the type of data in that particular file.
 A list of the main suffixes can be :ref:`found below <pipeline_step_suffix_definitions>`.